(v) Process of making digital information accessible to the average user

-The benefits seem obvious so why hasn’t this happened sooner and what is allowing it to happen now?
+The benefits seem obvious, so why hasn’t this happened sooner and what is allowing it to happen now?

-Data in silos:
+Data in Silos

 Enterprises have seen some success in getting their data into data warehouses, data lakes, or business intelligence systems.
 That solves the storage problem.
 But with data stored in multiple silos, it is difficult for an enterprise to establish a single source of trusted data that everyone can rely on.
 What’s needed is the establishment of a data inventory.

 Related to the problem of not being able to find the data is the problem of not knowing whether or not you can trust it.
 The old way of dealing with this is to establish a system of top-down governance where IT manages the data, ensures data quality, establishes business rules, and performs the analysis.

 Existing business intelligence and data analysis tools just weren’t designed for the self-service analytics world we find ourselves in today.

-Crawl your sources:
+Crawl your Sources

 Wouldn’t it be great if you had a way to search across all of your data sources to find the information you need?
 And wouldn’t it be even better if, when doing so you could use the same natural language search capabilities you use when doing a search on Google?
-A data catalog does just that, providing you with a catalogued inventory of all of your data assets while allowing everyone on the team, data analysts, data consumers, and data creators to collaborate.
+A data catalog does just that, providing you with a catalogued inventory of all of your data assets while allowing everyone on the team, including data analysts, data consumers, and data creators to collaborate.

-Make Everything Accessible:
+Make Everything Accessible

 The latest generation of data visualization and reporting tools have democratized access to data and are only slightly more complicated to learn and use than the spreadsheets and charting apps that preceded them (but with much better visualizations).
 These tools have leveled the playing field and provided an even greater need for a data catalog to support them.
-Data catalogs play well with self-service analytics tool by providing a tool-agnostic approach to data cataloguing.
-You can use the a data catalog to search your enterprise data sources and BI tools and to learn how the data assets they contain are being used within your organization.
+Data catalogs play well with self-service analytics tools by providing a tool-agnostic approach to data cataloguing.
+You can use a data catalog to search your enterprise data sources and BI tools, and to learn how the data assets they contain are being used within your organization.
 A data catalog injects the metadata along with the tables, schema, queries and other data.